pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/terminus-decoupled-kit-plugin.md

 ### decoupled-kit:create

-Creates a back-end CMS site on Pantheon and a front-end codebase that sources data from the CMS site.
+Creates a backend CMS site on Pantheon and a front-end codebase that sources data from the CMS site.

 To run interactively: